slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Strategy requires thought; tactics require observation."
 -- Max Euwe*

-> *"I have a simple philosophy: Fill what's empty.
-Empty what's full.
+> *"I have a simple philosophy: Fill what’s empty.
+Empty what’s full.
 Scratch where it itches."
 -- A.R.
 Longworth*

 > *"I always worked until I had something done and I always stopped when I knew what was going to happen next.
 That way I could be sure of going on the next day."